My hair loss experience post diagnosis & healing it holistically

 It started about 2 months after I left hospital.
 I had glasses, a walking stick, a handful of disabilities, daily MS symptoms, horrendous acne from a healing crisis (after drinking too much kombucha) and thinning hair.
 I did wonder how one girl could suddenly be so unfortunate but after what I'd just been through in hospital this was somewhat mild, albeit a little unsettling and new to me.

-I initially noticed it in the shower with 2-3 good handfuls of hair when I washed it, then more when I brushed it and even more if I styled it, with a dusting over the floor.
+I initially noticed it my hair in the shower with 2-3 good handfuls of hair when I washed it, then more when I brushed it and even more if I styled it, with a dusting over the floor.
 Then it got to a point when I could see daylight through my hair and I realised there was a problem.

 I was quick to blame everything.
 Tysabri was first (I even emailed my neurologist to ask if it was a side effect, which it isn't), then my diet - was it something I was eating? something I wasn't eating? or was it my shampoo and conditioner? even though I'd been using the same brand for years.
 After asking more questions, searching the web and forums and quizzing hair dressers I began to realise the elephant in the room.